We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Prep the ingredients.
 While the onion is soaking, mince the garlic and chop the olives, celery, sun dried tomatoes, marinated artichoke hearts, oregano, parsley.

 - Make the salad.
-Add the garlic, olives, capers, celery, sun dried tomatoes, artichoke hearts, lemon zest, and the fresh herbs to the bowl of tuna.
+Add the garlic, olives, capers, celery, sun dried tomatoes, artichoke hearts, lemon zest, and the fresh herbs to the bowl.
 Mix all the ingredients together with your hands.
 Pour in the lemon juice, extra virgin olive oil, and sprinkle on the Kosher salt and black pepper.
 Continue mixing with your hands until all the pieces are coated in dressing.
 Add the deflamed onion and gently mix it in.

 - Garnish and serve.
 Top with some extra red onion and serve.
 Eat immediately or keep covered in the fridge until ready to serve.